act-rules/act-rules.github.io/_rules/table-header-cell-has-assigned-cells-d0f69e.md

 ```

 [accessible object]: https://www.w3.org/TR/core-aam-1.1/#dfn-accessible-object 'Definition of accessible object'
+[assigned]: #assigned-cell 'Definition of assigned to a cell'
 [included in the accessibility tree]: #included-in-the-accessibility-tree 'Definition of included in the accessibility tree'
 [attribute value]: #attribute-value 'Definition of attribute value'
 [child index]: #child-index 'Definition of child index'